ArenKDesai/Aren-s-Notes/Big Data Systems/Map Reduce.md

 Goal: Avoid network transfers

 HDFS DataNodes and MapReduce executor run on the same machines, on the same cluster.
 This uses the disk and not the network, which would be a large bottleneck.

+## Pipelines: Sequence of Map reduce Jobs
+HDFS files get sent to Mapping jobs into reduce jobs into HDFS files, and the cycle continues.
+Intermediate transfers can screw over optimization algorithms, so Spark